Project

 Acquiring images from MityCam CIS1910 with exposures grater than 1 sec

-Added by Anton Bakulev over 7 years ago
+Added by Anton Bakulev about 8 years ago

 I'm trying to acquire images from MityCam CIS1910 by using clcamiface API or by using MityViewer and I don't see a difference in images with exposures greater than 1 sec while using API and greater than 3 sec while using MityViwer.
 It seems that maximum exposure is 1 sec while using API and 3 sec while using MityViwer.
 Could you explain me what I'm doing wrong?
 Is it possible to acquire images with long exposures from MityCam CIS1910?
 I'm interested in exposures about 10 sec or even greater .